Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Outlook: A Flow-Based Verification Component

 \section{Outlook: A Flow-Based Verification Component}

-The verification components presented so far adhered very much to the pessimistic interactive theorem proving mind set that requires the internal reconstruction of all external results.
-This section briefly outlines a fourth more optimistic verification component that deviates entirely from the vector-field-based approach of $\dL$ and works directly with flows or solutions to IVPs.
-It shifts responsibility for the correctness of solutions entirely to users---or the computer algebra system they might have used.
-This is common practice for instance when working with hybrid automata~\cite{DoyenFPP18}, and of course it greatly simplifies proofs.
+The verification components presented so far adhered very much to the pessimistic interactive theorem proving mindset that prefers the internal reconstruction of all external results.
+This section briefly outlines a fourth, more optimistic verification component that deviates entirely from the vector-field-based approach of $\dL$ and works directly with flows or solutions to IVPs.
+It shifts responsibility for the correctness of solutions entirely to users---or the computer algebra system they could or should use.
+This is common practice for instance when working with hybrid automata~\cite{DoyenFPP18}, and of course it simplifies proofs considerably.

-The topological or differentiable structure of the underlying state space is then of secondary interest; with Isabelle, such structure and additional conditions can always be imposed by instantiating types with sort constraints as they arise.
+For this third workflow supported by our framework, the topological or differentiable structure of the underlying state space is of secondary interest.
+With Isabelle, this kind of structure and additional conditions can always be imposed by instantiating types with sort constraints as they arise.
 Hence we start from a setting that covers both discrete and continuous evolutions and use a general type for time instead of $\isa{real}$, $\isa{rat}$ or $\isa{int}$.
-The evolution commands are now arbitrary guarded $\flow$-type functions instead of vector fields.
+The evolution commands now specify arbitrary guarded $\flow$-type functions instead of vector fields.
 The type of time needs to admit an order relation, which is indicated by the sort constraint $\isa{ord}$ below, yet specific properties, such as reflexivity or transitivity, need not be imposed ab initio.

-Apart from that, the definition of the guarded-orbit semantics and the $\wlp$ rule is as before, but side conditions on Lipschitz continuity or the Picard-Lindel\"of theorem are superfluous.
+Apart from that, the definition of the guarded-orbit semantics and the $\wlp$ rule are as before, but side conditions on Lipschitz continuity or the Picard-Lindel\"of theorem are superfluous.